 A person who completed a desired action is called a lead, and the money spent to motivate that user for completing that action are called cost per lead, or CPL.

-Why do you need to calculate cost per lead?
+Why do you need to calculate the cost per lead?

 The CPL directly influences the customer acquisition cost (CAC), or cost associated with a user who has already made a purchase.
 When you know how much you spent on acquiring a customer and how much profit this customer brought to your company, you can define the most effective lead generation channels.